 • Specific mechanisms and materials at risk: Polymer–disinfectant interactions drive environmental stress cracking, optical haze, and embrittlement in common resins like polycarbonate (PC), acrylonitrile butadiene styrene (ABS), and polymethyl methacrylate (PMMA).
 The source links line stoppages and warranty exposure to clouding, crazing, swelling, and tacky coatings after repeated wipes under real-world dwell times and concentrations.

-• Proven methods and standardization: Surface and bulk analyses—Fourier-develop infrared spectroscopy (FTIR), scanning electron microscopy (SEM), tensile testing, and changing mechanical analysis (DMA)—show early degradation.
-Risk-based protocols tie chemical type, concentration, dwell time, temperature, and cycle count to acceptance criteria, and ASEAN supply chains gain speed when methods and thresholds are brought to a common standard across suppliers and tooling sites.
+• Proven methods and standardization: Surface and bulk analyses—Fourier-transform infrared spectroscopy (FTIR), scanning electron microscopy (SEM), tensile testing, and changing mechanical analysis (DMA)—show early degradation.
+Risk-based protocols tie chemical type, concentration, dwell time, temperature, and cycle count to acceptance criteria, and ASEAN supply chains gain speed when methods and thresholds are standardized across suppliers and tooling sites.

-Modalities this compounds: According to the source, hospitals and factories are cleaning more often with higher-strength formulations, raising failure risk if validation is abbreviated.
-Device makers who institutionalize compatibility testing see fewer firefights, faster tenders, stronger pricing, and improved investor stories as scrap, returns, and field failures decline.
-EAG’s framing is explicit, according to the source: “Many polymer products and coatings are likely to get various liquids and gasses they are exposed to during use.
+Ways this compounds: According to the source, hospitals and factories are cleaning more often with higher-strength formulations, raising failure risk if validation is abbreviated.
+Device makers who institutionalize compatibility testing see fewer firefights, faster tenders, stronger pricing, and improved investor narratives as scrap, returns, and field failures decline.
+EAG’s framing is explicit, according to the source: “Many polymer products and coatings are susceptible to various liquids and gasses they are exposed to during use.
 This can lead to rapid degradation or malfunctioning of the device.”

 From talk to traction:

-• Mandate customer-confirmed as true cleaner lists, concentrations, and dwell times in material selection.
+• Mandate customer-verified cleaner lists, concentrations, and dwell times in material selection.

 • Standardize test methods and acceptance criteria across all suppliers and tooling sites.